 Note that a priori the definition of Hodge-Riemann forms depends on the choice of $\omega$.
-Due to Dinh-Nguyen's results in \cite{Dinh-Nguyen-2013}, a Hodge-Riemann $(k,k)$ form satisfies HLT, HRR and Lefschetz decomposition for all bidegree $(p,q)$ such that $p+q=n-k$.
+Due to Dinh-Nguy\^en's results in \cite{Dinh-Nguyen-2013}, a Hodge-Riemann $(k,k)$-form satisfies HLT, HRR and Lefschetz decomposition for all bidegree $(p,q)$ such that $p+q=n-k$.
 It is proper to use the name ``Hodge-Riemann" here.

 According to the classical HLT in the linear case, $(*)$ holds for $t=1$.
 Moreover, due to Timorin's results in \cite{Timorin-1998}, for any K\"ahler forms $\omega_1,\dots,\omega_k$, the product $\Omega:=\omega_1\wedge\dots\wedge\omega_k$ is a Hodge-Riemann form.
 In this paper we assume $2\leqslant k\leqslant n$ to avoid the trivial case $k=1$.